What is Botnik and How Did They Write That Weird CollegeHumor Video?

 The Final Product

 I’m amazed by how much CollegeHumor chose to depict visually.
 The granola bar gag is perfect.
 I didn’t know what Katie speaking “like a sprinkler” would look like, but I love what she actually did.
 The set change for “the desks aren’t usually this sasquatch” goes above and beyond what I could have expected.
-And, as simple as it is, the way the cast sits around “like a bunch of dumb candles”
+And, as simple as it is, the way the cast sits around “like a bunch of dumb candles” is delightful.

 We did not discuss the decision to include the scrolling script or the narrator.
 I didn’t know about it until I saw a rough cut.
 I like how it adds another layer of self-reference to the video.